Investigating LLM Capabilities on Long Context Comprehension for Medical Question Answering: Results and Discussion

-\paragraph{Model Size, Context Size and Performance} Consistent with general findings, larger models consistently perform better across all tasks (Table~\ref{tab:qa_results}).
-Qwen2.5:32b and QwQ:32b generally outperformed the 7b parameter models across most metrics and tasks.
-The performance gap was particularly pronounced in tasks requiring reasoning or synthesizing of information from multiple sources, namely EHRNoteQA and RadQA.
-However, smaller models performed better in settings excluding relevant information or completely removing the context.
+\paragraph{Model Size, Tasks and Inclusion Settings:} Consistent with general findings, larger models perform better across all tasks (Table~\ref{tab:qa_results}).
+Qwen2.5:32B and QwQ:32B generally outperform the 7B parameter models across most metrics and tasks.
+The performance gap is particularly pronounced in tasks requiring reasoning or information synthesis from multiple sources, namely EHRNoteQA and RadQA.
+However, smaller models perform better in settings excluding relevant information or completely removing the context.
 This suggests that they are more prone to memorization.
+Additionally, unlike the rest of the tasks, MC shows strong evidence of memorization with a performance of 59.24\% in the `Exclude All' setting.
+While MC demonstrates 90\%+ performance, open-ended and extractive tasks remain challenging for LLMs.

-The `Include Related' setting outperforms `Include All' on most datasets and metrics except for the MC task where no benefits from filtering are seen for 3 out of the 4 models.
-Fig.~\ref{fig:metric_performance_context} shows results for Qwen2.5:32B-Instruct over different context sizes.
-We observed similar trends between other models and context size (see Appendix, Fig.~ \ref{fig:model_performance_context}).
-Worth noting that for context range (8-16K) EHR-DS-QA exhibits a dip in performance across all metrics and models, attributable to noise (see \S\ref{sec:erroranalysis}).
+The `Include Related' setting outperforms `Include All' on most datasets and metrics except for MC.
+Despite that, the `Exclude Related' setting outperforms the `Exclude All' by a margin across the board demonstrating the usefulness of the supplementary patient material and suggesting that while the `Include All' setting includes useful additional information, LLMs struggle to process long context and to identify the most relevant information.

-\paragraph{Reasoning and Fine-tuning} The impact of reasoning-focused models and medical fine-tuning is mixed. \emph{The QwQ:32b general reasoning model} showed improved results on Table \ref{tab:qa_results} over other models overall on our two reasoning datasets (RadQA, EHRNoteQA).
-This suggests that specialized reasoning models can offer an advantage in tasks that demand complex inference across multiple sources of information, but this benefit may be more apparent in larger model sizes where reasoning capabilities can be effectively leveraged without compromising other essential skills.\\ By contrast, \emph{the medically fine-tuned reasoning model, HuatuoGPT-o1-Qwen2.5:7b}, did not show any improvement over its standard instruction-tuned base model Qwen2.5:7b-instruct, in line with studies revealing that biomedical LLMs often lead to reduced performance \citep{dorfner2024biomedical,dada2024does}.
+\paragraph{Reasoning and Fine-tuning:} The impact of reasoning-focused models and medical fine-tuning is mixed. \emph{The QwQ:32B general reasoning model} showed improved results on Table \ref{tab:qa_results} over other models overall on RadQA, EHRNoteQA - the reasoning datasets.
+This suggests that reasoning models can offer an advantage in tasks that demand complex inference across multiple sources of information, but this benefit may be more apparent in larger model sizes where reasoning capabilities can be effectively leveraged without compromising other essential skills.
+By contrast, \emph{the medically fine-tuned reasoning model, HuatuoGPT-o1-Qwen2.5:7B}, did not show any improvement over its standard instruction-tuned base model Qwen2.5:7B-instruct, in line with studies revealing that biomedical LLMs often lead to reduced performance \citep{dorfner2024biomedical,dada2025does}.